SupaxInc/clothing-segmentation/resources/UNet/UNet_Architecture.md

 The choice of upsampling technique (transposed convolution vs. bilinear interpolation) in the decoder can be driven by the specific demands of the segmentation task, balancing between detail recovery and computational efficiency.

-After upsampling, the feature map is concatenated with the correspondingly cropped feature map from the downsampling path with the use of **skip connections**, where feature maps from the downsampling path are concatenated with the upsampled feature maps at corresponding levels.

-- These connections help restore the contextual details that might be lost during downsampling.
-They reintegrate the high-resolution features from earlier layers with the upsampled layers, aiding in better localization and detail in the segmentation output.

 ---

 ### Bottleneck Layer